Guide to Improving Speed in Written Tests such as the PST

 Know the rules

-Usually a lot of candidates end up in a ‘Borderline-Fail’ bucket in written consulting tests.
+Usually, a lot of candidates end up in a ‘Borderline-Fail’ bucket in written consulting tests.
 That means that, for those candidates, 1 or 2 additional right questions might make the difference.
-In order to score these crucial points, make sure you know the rules of the test you’re taking and spend some time to think about what they mean for your strategy.
+In order to score these crucial points, make sure you know the rules of the test you’re taking and spend some time thinking about what they mean for your strategy.
 Of course, you should do this before the test day.
 If you do not get information prior to the test, make that little extra effort to call or email the recruiting department and ask them if there is any additional information available.

 For example, know if there are penalties for wrong answers.
 If there are no penalties for wrong answers, you obviously want to mark an answer for every single question even if that means marking ‘c’ 5 times in a row at the end of the test.

-If you have no clue, never mark answer A in a multiple choice test.
-Answer A is statistically less likely to be correct than the other answers if a human designed the order of the answers (sometimes right answers are randomized automatically).
+If you have no clue, never mark answer A in a multiple-choice test.
+Answer A is statistically less likely to be correct than the other answers if a human-designed the order of the answers (sometimes right answers are randomized automatically).
 Marking an answer while not being sure might pay off even if there is a penalty.
 Take for example BCG’s potential test where a correct answer scores you 3 points and an incorrect one scores you -1 point.
 In such a test, if you have eliminated 1 of 4 possible choices, you should guess.
 Your statistical score will then be 66% * -1 + 33% * 3 = 0.33, which is positive.

 At each new section: get a quick overview first

 Some consultancies nowadays offer computer-based tests where questions are arranged in sections around hypothetical clients (e.g., the BCG potential test).
 The information you get can be on several pages throughout the section.
-Feedback we got from test takers is that it pays off to get a first impression of the information on each page of the sections before starting to answer questions.
+The feedback we got from test takers is that it pays off to get a first impression of the information on each page of the sections before starting to answer questions.
 Do not read it in detail yet; just skim through it quickly to get an idea of what it is about.

 Do not answer questions in the order they occur

 Not all questions in a written test are of the same difficulty level.
-Instead of going through the test solving questions in order of appearance, it has proven to be more efficient to capture the ‘low hanging fruits’ first.
+Instead of going through the test solving questions in order of appearance, it has proven to be more efficient to capture the ‘low hanging fruits first.
 Typically, all questions get you the same amount of points when the test finally is graded.
 Therefore it makes more sense to make sure that you first get the easy ones right and worry about more difficult ones later.